senecaxconnect/xconnect_docs/docs/Agent_Install.md

 ## Installation
 1. Download the latest xConnect Server Agent, found at www.senecaxconnect.com (Click the Download Agent link)

+    !!! note
+        Make sure to run as Administrator!
+(Right-click the installation file and click Run As Administrator)
 2. Proceed with installation, completing all prompts